Winterizing Winterizing — Can You Close a Pool Without a Cover? Winterizing Steps

 Phase 2: Equipment and Plumbing Protection

-1. Lower water level to 18-24 inches below the skimmer opening.
+1. Lower water level to about 6-12 inches below the skimmer opening (around 12 inches for an uncovered pool exposed to precipitation, and for vinyl-liner or fiberglass pools do not go below the return lines).
 This is critical in freeze-prone areas as it prevents ice damage to skimmer and return lines.
 In warmer climates, you may only need to lower it 4-6 inches below the skimmer.

 2. Drain all pool equipment completely.
 Remove drain plugs from your pump, filter, heater, and chlorinator.
 Store these plugs in the pump basket so you don't lose them.
 Blow out any remaining water using a shop vacuum or air compressor.